acvrp-lab/layer-2-learn/README.md

 ethereum now is slow and expensive, seeing no end.
 2.0 may still be years ahead.

-so how is layer2 solutions going, tvl, active users, etc.
+so how is layer2 solutions going, tvl, active users, performance, features, how they work, etc.

+### matic

+### loopring